-We strive to serve as many customers as possible and shared rides are the only way to accomplish this.
+MetroAccess is a shared ride public transportation service for people who are unable to use fixed-route public transit due to disability, provided in accordance with the Americans with Disabilities Act (ADA).
+We strive to serve as many customers as possible, and shared rides are the only way to accomplish this.
 Vehicle types vary depending upon the accessibility requirements of customers who may be grouped on the same manifest because of where and when they are traveling.

-If your driver arrives early, he or she is only required to wait five minutes into the pick-up window.
-For example, if your pick-up window is from 7:45 to 8:15 am and the driver arrives at 7:45 or earlier, you must be in the vehicle by 7:50 am.
+If your driver arrives before the pick-up window begins, he or she is only required to wait five minutes into the pick-up window.
+For example, if your pick-up window is from 7:45 to 8:15 a.m. and the driver arrives at 7:45 or earlier, you must present yourself for boarding by 7:50 a.m.
 You are not required to board the vehicle until the pick-up window begins, but you may board the vehicle early if you wish.

 MetroAccess is not a substitute for an ambulance.
 If you have an emergency, please call 911.

 MetroAccess cannot accommodate requests for any specific vehicle type.
-We need the flexibility to use any MetroAccess vehicle throughout the service area and cannot do this if we assign vehicles according to preference instead of mobility status.
+We need the flexibility to use any MetroAccess vehicle throughout the service area and assign vehicles according to operational need, not preference.

-Upon arriving at your pick-up location, drivers will knock on your door and identify themselves as "MetroAccess".
-At public entrances, drivers may open the first exterior door to announce their arrival.
-If the entrance has a second door nearby that leads to a waiting area, drivers may open the second door to announce their arrival.
-In many cases an automated call announcing your vehicle's arrival may be placed to a phone number of your choosing, however a call cannot be guaranteed for all trips.
-Please be sure to be present at the outermost exterior door and ready to board the vehicle when your pick-up window begins.
+Upon arriving at your pick-up location, drivers will knock on the outermost exterior door and identify themselves as "MetroAccess".
+Customers are to display a valid MetroAccess ID card and pay exact fare before boarding the vehicle.
+At public entrances, drivers may open the first exterior door to announce their arrival; however they may not enter the building.
+If the entrance has a second door within the location that leads to a waiting area, drivers may open the second door to announce their arrival, but will not proceed into the waiting area.
+Drivers are not permitted to open doors at private locations or residences.
+In many cases an automated call announcing your vehicle's arrival may be placed to a phone number of your choosing; however, a call cannot be guaranteed for all trips.
+Please be sure to be present at the outermost exterior door and be ready to board the vehicle when your pick-up window begins.